Integrity of God

 R.I.C.E.A.
 Method Of Teaching

-R.I.C.E.A: Research and Development – tireless devotion and diligence to prayerful in depth research of the Word of God, comparing Scripture with Scripture, utilizing a regimented approach without bias.
-ISOGOGICS – the science of language; the examination of the Greek and Hebrew Testaments as they transliterate to English; the original signature; the objective of the inspired author within the time-frame…
+R.I.C.E.A.
+Method Of Teaching R.I.C.E.A.
+Research and Development — tireless devotion and diligence to prayerful in depth research of the Word of God, comparing Scripture with Scripture, utilizing a regimented approach without bias.
+ISOGOGICS — the science of language; the examination of the Greek and Hebrew Testaments as they transliterate to English; the original signature; the objective of the inspired…

 Continue reading